-The system fonts Courier, Monaco, and Consolas are examples of
+The system fonts Courier, Menlo, and Consolas are examples of

 The samples above are set at the same point size.
-But the monospaced font, Triplicate (first and third rows) takes up more horizontal space than the proportional font, Equity (second and fourth rows).
-The differences are most noticeable in characters that are narrow in the proportional font, like f, i, j, l, r, t, and the punctuation characters.
+But the monospaced font, Triplicate (first and third rows) takes up more horizontal space than the proportional font, Valkyrie (second and fourth rows).
+The differences are most noticeable in characters that are narrow in the proportional font (like f i j l r t) and the punctuation characters.

 In standard body text, there are no good reasons to use monospaced fonts.
 So don’t.
 Use proportional fonts.